dhjx1996/egyptian_hiero/README.md

 <p align="center"><em>Real held-out handwriting queries (never seen in training), run through the production model.
 Column 1: the drawn query.
 Columns 2–6: its top-5 canonical matches by cosine similarity — correct hit outlined green, always ranked first here.</em></p>

+**Generation** — two complementary engines, not two attempts at the same
+thing:
-**Generation** — two complementary engines, not two attempts at the same thing. **Procedural** (skeletonize canonical → re-stroke with wobble/pressure, zero training, CPU, any symbol): deterministic, always on-class, the reliable default. **One-DM** (latent diffusion, style-conditioned, fine-tuned on real handwriting): after fixing an initial faint/blank-output failure mode (higher- resolution latents + classifier-free guidance), recognizability of its output reached top-1 **0.567** on held-out signs (from a 0.0 broken baseline) — it contributes learned realism and writer-style transfer that procedural generation cannot, at the cost of needing GPU fine-tuning and real handwriting data.
-A synthetic-data feedback loop (One-DM output → matcher training) was built with anti-collapse guardrails and tested; it was correctly rejected by its own acceptance criteria (see matching README) and left as a documented, re-runnable pipeline rather than a standing recommendation.
+* **Procedural** (skeletonize canonical → re-stroke with wobble/pressure,
+zero training, CPU, any symbol): deterministic, always on-class, the reliable default.
+* **One-DM** (latent diffusion, style-conditioned, fine-tuned on real handwriting): recognizability of its output is top-1 **0.567** / top-5 0.600 on held-out signs which is more indicative of flaws in the generator than in the matcher.
+A synthetic-data feedback loop (One-DM output → matcher training) was built with anti-collapse guardrails and tested but currently not used due to the flawed-generator (see [`pipelines/matching/README.md`](pipelines/matching/README.md) for more details).

 <p align="center">
   <img src="pipelines/showcase/generation_comparison.png" width="460" alt="Canonical glyph vs procedural handwriting vs One-DM diffusion output, for four signs: fish, animal on shrine, crocodile, comb">
 </p>
 <p align="center"><em>Four signs, both engines, same canonical source.
-Procedural output is deterministic and always on-class every time; One-DM output is real production-model inference but selected for legibility from a wider, uneven sample — the quantitative numbers above (top-1 0.567, top-5 0.600 on held-out signs) are the honest measure of typical output.</em></p>
+Procedural output is deterministic and always on-class every time; One-DM output is real production-model inference, selected for legibility from a wider, lower-quality sample.</em></p>

 ## Repository layout